stolostron/rhacm-docs/compliance/notary_server.md

 ## Installation

-Complete the following steps to deploy the notary server and signer on {{site.data.keyword.product}}.
+Complete the following steps to deploy the notary server and signer on Red Hat Advanced Cluster Management for Kubernetes.
 After successful deployment, the notary server is available to the `docker client` on `https://<ClusterIP>:<ClusterPort>/notary`.

 1. Deploy the notary Helm chart in one of the following ways:
    - Run the following Helm command to install the chart.